 Failure to Provide Information

-Refusal to answer questions in connection with any census conducted under Chapter 5, Subchapters I, II, IV and V of Title 13 of the US Code is punishable by a fine of $100.
+Refusal to answer questions in connection with any census conducted under Chapter 5, Subchapters I, II, IV and V of Title 13 of the US Code [note: this encompasses all of the censuses other than government and industry censuses] is punishable by a fine of $100.
 The act of giving false answers to Census questions is punishable by a fine of $500.
 Providing suggestions, advice, information or assistance with the intent of causing an inaccurate count is punishable by a fine of $1,000.
 Here is the relevant statutory language:

 United States Code, Title 13 (Census), Chapter 7 (Offenses and Penalties), SubChapter II: